brick-a-pic/brick-a-pic.github.io/_posts/2020-04-14-public-announcement.md

 ## Contributing

 Brick-a-Pic is completely free and open source, so contributions are always welcome.
 You can start by reading our [CONTRIBUTING.md](https://github.com/brick-a-pic/brick-a-pic/blob/master/CONTRIBUTING.md), or by looking for open issues on GitHub.
+Feel free to join our [Gitter](https://gitter.im/brick-a-pic-talk/community) channel to discuss your ideas with our developers.